 What is Notes?

-Notes is a student-run journal released fortnightly in Oxford and Cambridge.
-This site is run by the Cambridge team only.
-We publish contributed essays, creative writing, art – but we are not limited to these.
-We accept anything that involves and would stimulate original thought.
+Notes is a student-run journal released fortnightly in Cambridge – we also have a sister publication in Oxford.
+We publish essays, creative writing, art, photography; anything that involves and would stimulate original thought.

 Submissions are open to all; you do not need to be a student, nor do you need to belong either to Oxford or Cambridge.
 We provide critical feedback on every submission.